 Bt Brinjal affected by aphid

 Brinjal is the most important vegetable in Bangladesh, a common crtop farmers grow for family consumption as well as for the market.
 Nationally it is grown in about 50,000 hectares of land in two major seasons: winter and summer.
 However there are varieties that can be grown round the year.
 However seasonal varieties are culturally preferred.
-Indigenous nutrinional knowledge claims that those fruits and vegetables are best for health if they go by seasons.
+Indigenous nutritional knowledge claims that those fruits and vegetables are best for health if they go by seasons.

 Bangladesh is a country of wide range of varieties of brinjals.
 Despi (Read More)